Have Your Say

 - Reviewing i-go providers across the county

-- We are currently updating our SEND Strategy which is intended to guide the council’s SEND priorities over the next few years.
-We’re working together with children and young people and parent carers to plan and write this strategy
+- Updating our East Sussex SEND Strategy which is intended to guide the council’s SEND priorities over the next few years.
+We worked together with children and young people and parent carers to plan and write this strategy

 Upcoming projects include: